mailchimp/content-style-guide/06-web-elements.html.md

 Include the most relevant keywords in your headings and subheadings, and make sure you cover the main point of the content.

-Headings are written in title case, unless the heading is a punctuated sentence, and then we use sentence case.
-Subheadings are in sentence case regardless of end punctuation.
+Use title case, unless the heading is a punctuated sentence.
+If the heading is a punctuated sentence, use sentence case.
+Use sentence case for subheadings regardless of end punctuation.

 ### Links